edwardmartinsjr/bi-specialist-assignment/README.md

 # Architecture

-From Twitter API to Pub/Sub to Dataflow to BigQuery
+From Twitter API to Python to Postgres

 ## Configuration